GOOGLE MAPS MARKETING

 There are also times that you’ll receive a review that is false, malicious or inappropriate.
 Ask the website or poster to take it down.
 If you control the reviews, don’t publish it.

-When responding to a negative review, remember to be polite.
+When responding to a negative review on your Google maps, remember to be polite.
 If dealing with an especially harsh feedback, remember to be calm.
 You don’t want to say anything you will regret later.
 This goes back to not taking anything personally.

 In any situation, deal with the problem ASAP.
 Show the customer that you value their feedback by acting on the issue immediately.
 Once a review has been responded to, follow up with the customer to ensure that they’re happy with how their issue was handled or resolved.